 I recommend timing it so you reach McWay Falls during golden hour.
 The sun positioning is good enough to get a lovely view of the falls (my friends who went there early afternoon recommended against it since the sun is behind the falls).
 This is truly a bucket list item – of course there’s a viewing platform and it’s very crowded, but the hype is real!

-Don’t watch sunset at McWay falls, instead, start heading back to Carmel and stop at a secluded spot on the way (there will be several).
+Instead of watching sunset at McWay falls with the thousand other people on the viewing deck, start heading back to Carmel and stop at a secluded spot on the way (there will be several).

 Don’t leave Big Sur as soon as the sun sets – wait a few minutes for the sky to light up.
 This way, you lose most of the tourists, and can say your goodbye (never a final goodbye of course, just a see ya later) to Big Sur in peace.